-The Sub-Fund may, on an ancillary basis, invest in and/or be exposed to other asset classes and in particular bonds issued by non-listed issuers.
+The Sub-Fund may invest in and/or be exposed to other asset classes and in particular bonds issued by non-listed issuers.

 Step 2/ Strict Exclusion: the Management Company excludes companies from the initial investment universe which have significant negative impacts on specific ESG factors.